-Some excellent sides for chicken meatloaf are Butternut Squash With Warm Cinnamon Dressing, Grilled Coleslaw (or any coleslaw), Basic Mashed Potatoes and Mashed Potato Pancakes (especially if you have leftover mashed potatoes hanging around).
+Some excellent sides for chicken meatloaf are Butternut Squash With Warm Cinnamon Dressing, Grilled Coleslaw (or any coleslaw), Root Vegetable Mash, Basic Mashed Potatoes and Mashed Potato Pancakes (especially if you have leftover mashed potatoes hanging around).

 Tailor To Your Taste

-- Vegetable options: Try mushrooms, zucchini, red peppers, broccoli, kale.
-Make sure the water evaporates when sauteing.
+- Instead of carrots and spinach, try mushrooms, zucchini, red peppers, broccoli or kale.
+Make sure the water evaporates when sautéing.
 Some chefs swear by mushrooms for increasing tenderness and adding flavor.
 The only vegetable I wouldn’t leave out is the onions.

-- Glaze: I used a very simple balsamic-ketchup glaze, but here’s how to make a classic meatloaf glaze if you prefer: Mix together 1/3 cup ketchup, 2 tbsp brown sugar, 1 tbsp mustard.
+- I used a very simple balsamic-ketchup glaze, but here’s how to make a classic meatloaf sweet ketchup glaze if you prefer: Combine ketchup – 1/3 cup ketchup/75 grams – with 2 tablespoons brown sugar and 1 tablespoon mustard.

 - Instead of milk, substitute broth, tomato juice or even wine.